alchemycodelab/batteries-included-web-01-fuzzy-bunny-organizer/README.md

 ### Live Example:
 https://alchemycodelab.github.io/web-01-fuzzy-bunny-organizer/

+### Stretch Goals Ideas
+1) Add a page that lets you create a new loving family
+2) On click, don't delete the bunny--go to the bunny's "detail page".
+The detail page will have an interface that lets the user update the bunny.
+This includes allowing the user to change which loving family the bunny belongs to.
+3) Automatically generate the bunny form using a bunny fetched from the database.
+That way if new properties end up added to the bunny table, the front end dev doesn't need to update the front end later.
+4) Add filter/sort functionality to the families page?
+Only show bunnies who are larger than 7 lbs, for example?
+Only show families with more than 2 bunnies?
+5) _Mega ambitious_: I want to able to drag and drop bunnies to different families.

 | User should be able to . . .                                                         |             |
 | :----------------------------------------------------------------------------------- | ----------: |
 | Visit the deployed pages on GitHub pages, with link in the About section of the Github repo |    .5 |